torrejonv/teranode/docs/architecture/architecture.md

 - **Block Propagation**: When a block is found, its validation is expedited due to the continuous processing of subtrees.
 If a node encounters a subtree it is unaware of within a new block, it can request the details from the node that submitted the block.

 This proactive approach with subtrees enables the network to handle a significantly higher volume of transactions while maintaining quick validation times.
 It also allows nodes to utilize their processing power more evenly over time, rather than experiencing idle times between blocks.
-This model ensures that the UBSV can scale effectively to meet high transaction demands without the bottlenecks experienced by the original Bitcoin.
+This model ensures that the UBSV can scale effectively to meet high transaction demands without the bottlenecks experienced by the BTC.

 ---